cancer

 (CHAPTER TWO)

-That first chapter was over ten years ago.
-A decade later, my doctors gave me the "all clear."
-I was told I could stop my daily medication.
-I could forget about cancer.
-And in those ten years, that is exactly what I had started to do--forget about cancer.
-I moved on in every sense of the word.
-But shortly after that ten year mark, things began to go awry.
-In the fall of 2021 a random CT scan (for something unrelated) showed some strange lesions on my spine and in my pelvis.
 The doctors were stumped.
 The lesions read as "healed metastatic lesions."
 I didn't have metastatic cancer.
 I had no symptoms.
 I had less than a point three percent chance for my original breast cancer to metastasize (or spread).
 My first doctor told me, "go home, you're fine. this isn't metastatic cancer."
 A strong instinct told me to change doctors.
 I did so and we ran more tests and different scans.
 But those all came back also showing no cancer.
 Fast forward a couple of months and in January of 2022 we still weren't settled with what these spots on my spine were and we decided along with my doctor that the only way to know for sure was to biopsy them.

 On February 3rd, 2022 my doctor called me to say, "Jody, I am so sorry but the biopsy shows this to be breast cancer in your spine.
-Your original cancer has somehow metastasized.
+Your original cancer somehow metastasized.
 I am so very sorry."

 In a matter of days I came to realize this meant stage four, terminal cancer.
 We were devastated.
 Crushed.
 Filled with fear.
 How?
-How does a woman with everything in her favor--a woman who did everything treatment wise above and beyond--move from barely stage one all the way to terminal stage four?
+How does a woman with everything in her favor--a woman who did everything treatment-wise above and beyond--move from barely stage one all the way to terminal stage four?
 It was inconceivable.
 It was intolerable.
 It was a gut punch like nothing ever before.

 "teach us to number our days, that we may gain a heart of wisdom." ~ psalm 90:12